MAQOHSC Funded Mental Health Projects

 As part of the funded program a suicide prevention and emotional resilience guide was provided free to all South Australian mine workers.

-More self-help books and guides for families in mining are available from Mining Family Matters https//miningfm.com
+Self-help books and guides for families in mining are available from MINING FAMILY MATTERS (lainieanderson.com.au)

 Mental Health First Aid Skilled Workplace